kuta-ndze/NLP-bag-of-words/README.md

 - You could improve more on the model could be improved further to still be able to get the intuition behind it.
   - [**sentimentalanalysisNLP.py**](https://github.com/kuta-ndze/NLP-bag-of-words/blob/main/SentimentanalysisNLP.py)

-## `1.
+## `2.
 Topic Modelling`

 **Objective**

-- In this project, we are trying to group cutomers reviews based on recurring patterns.
-The ML technique used in this project is the kmeans clustering.
+- In this project, we want to group customers reviews on twitter data based on recurring patterns.
+We should be able to get a sense of the specific topic in each cluster, what the customers are complaining about based on specific patterns.
+The twitter corpus contains a lot of noise and we will try to minimize this and create sense out of the data.

+**Methodology**

+- The ML technique used in this project is the kmeans clustering which is an unsupervised model to be able to extract some patterns.